ryanturcotte/iracing-schedule-viewer/README.md

 1. If updated, most current season schedule will auto-load.
 If you need to, click the database icon in top left to change.
 2. Scroll, filter, or search to list series and click the checkbox for series you want to run.
 Mouse over or tap (mobile) to get a quick review of the schedule.
 3. Click Generate Schedule to see view the series table.
+4. To view a web-based printable version, click Print View.
-4. To export for printing, click Generate CSV to download the spreadsheet.
+5. To export to Excel, click Generate CSV to download the spreadsheet.
-5. Download the Excel template to print your one-page calendar.
+6. Download the Excel template to print your one-page calendar.

 ## How to use Excel template